Codrut Turcanu (the most productive Internet Marketing copywriter)

 #3 – Design – the simpler, the better (it helps load your page fast)

-If you want to improve your conversions, you should also improve your email form and its call-2-action.
-If you give visitors the option to scroll their mouse to find your form, you will lose most of them.
+If you want to uplift your conversions, you should also uplift your email form and its call-2-action.
+Give visitors the option to scroll their mouse to find your form, and you lose most of them.
 Make it quick to subscribe to your list and you’ll add more leads than before, guaranteed.

 What does “high-converting” mean?

 Don’t make the assumption that a newsletter is a squeeze page.
-You have to put that offer on its own dedicated page on your site or blog.
+You have to put that offer into a dedicated page on your site or blog.
 Show no other distractions!

 MindValley Labs split testing fanatics have proven… “Tests have shown that landing pages with too many navigational links consistently under-perform”

-I spent 3 and half hours researching facts and statistics on the topic and I still couldn’t find anything reliable hat I could share.
+I spent 3 and half hours researching facts and statistics on the topic and I still couldn’t find any reliable I could share.
 My opinion is that newsletters convert on average anywhere between 1% and 10% while top squeeze pages can get 25% and even 65% conversions.

 What counts the most is the quality of the traffic (visitor) reaching your landing page combined with the speed of your page, the overall offer (headline) and the position of your email form.